Chia-Network/chialisp-web/docs/coins_spends_and_wallets.md

 ```

 In this situation, not only can anybody spend the coin, they can spend it however they like!
-This balance of power determines a lot of how puzzles are designed in ChiaLisp.
+This balance of power determines a lot of how puzzles are designed in Chialisp.

 For example, let's create a puzzle that lets the spender choose the output, but with one stipulation.